nextlevelshit/directree/README.md

 ```js
 dtree.write('path/to/your/directory', 'paths.json')
 ```
- Will write a file to `./paths.json` (*the identical folder, where your excuting that code*) in JSON format:
+ Will write a file to `./paths.json` (*the identical folder, where you're excuting that code*) in JSON format:

  ```json
 {